 This wine has a spicy and vegetal note on the nose that carries through on the palate.
 I get a tomato leaf and olive note.
 Quite lovely, and unique for a New Zealand Sauvignon Blanc!

 In the style of a white Bordeaux, specifically Pessac-Leognan.
 On the nose, a savory petrol note; flint.
 Exquisite.
 This is, hands down, one of my favorite whites from New Zealand.
 I have tried it many times and am never disappointed.

 Aromas of tree fruit, cream, and butter/dairy.
 Less malo notes on the palate.
 Really clean, pure fruit with a slight savory note that makes it really interesting.

 A bowl ‘o red fruit on the nose.
 On the palate: wow, complex with a medium + lingering finish.
 Super savory.
 A heady wine that makes you think.

 This wine has juicy red fruit on the nose, plus a nice spiciness.
 A true, classic Pinot that is more structured than one would expect.
 Layered….more interesting as you get into it.

-Aromas of red & black fruit, black pepper, baking spices and black licorice.
+Aromas of red & black fruit, black pepper, baking spices, and black licorice.
 Plus a woody note.
-Varietal character on the palate: deep fruit + meatiness.
+The varietal character on the palate: deep fruit + meatiness.
 Feels very honest, true….simple.